 The probability that Plan J's capacity is exceeded in the 10 years following its construction is greater than 99 percent.
 The capacity of the project will be exceeded and damages will occur.
 Plan J targets the high-frequency events.
 For the low-frequency events (1/100 ACE and 1/500 ACE), the project will perform similarly to the without project conditions.
-Figure 3-6 shows the boundary for expected inundation for the subject events.
+Figure 3-6 shows Plan J's boundary for expected inundation for the 1/100 ACE and the 1/500 ACE.
 The boundary is similar to the Future Without Project Condition.